openstack-archive/fuel-docs/pages/reference-architecture/task-deployment/0060-add-new-role.rst

    * :ref:`configure public network <network-settings-ug>`
      properly since *redis* packages are fetched from the upstream.

-   * enable *Assign public network to all nodes* option on the :ref:`Settings <settings-ug>` tab of the Fuel web UI.
+   * enable the *Assign public network to all nodes* option on the :ref:`Settings <settings-ug>` tab of the Fuel Web UI.

 #.
 Provision the *redis* node: